grumpyjames/birding-almanac/blog/mid-wales-part-one-llandovery/mid-wales-part-one-llandovery.md

 #### National Botanic Garden

-We haven't seen _that_ many birds, and AB1's knee could do with a day off .
+We haven't seen _that_ many birds, and AB1's knee could do with a day off.
 Unfortunately, there's no chance of that, a hill-fort full of Meadow Pipit needs to be walked around (good views, constant Green Woodpecker yaffling from nearby woods), and by the time we've got there, well, we might as well visit the [National Botanic Garden](https://botanicgarden.wales/), a few